kmtsui/wcsim_hybrid_attenuation_fit/README.md

 Simple analysis to extract detector parameters from wcsim_hybrid MC.

-## Setup
+## Installation

+Requirements:
+- c++11 compiler
+- cmake2.8+
+- ROOT 5.34.34+ or 6+
+- WCSIM hybridPMT branch

 Setup your ROOT and $WCSIMDIR before compilation.
 It is assumed that $WCSIMDIR contains the WCSIM src/ and include/ directory, and libWCSimRoot.so.
-It is required to have Minuit/Minuit2 in ROOT for minimization.
+It is required to have Minuit2 and MathMore in ROOT for minimization.
+OpenMP installation is recommended to take advantage of parallelism when doing the fit.

 From within the cloned repository